shijiansu/ntu-claims-approval-system/README.md

 # Background

-This application is built in about 5 days with all the systems design, implementation, and documentation - a school work at 2014.
+This application builds in about 5 days with all the systems design, implementation, and documentation - a school work at 2014.

 The application origianl name is "Travel Expense Reimbursement Application (TERA)"